nedcern/PixelDrag/README.md

 # PixelDrag :sunrise_over_mountains:
-Drag n Drop an image to get the desired Pixel Per Inch (PPI) for a desired size of photo, which can be used for graphics editing.
+Drag n Drop an image to get the optimal Pixel Per Inch (PPI) for a desired size of photo, which can be used for graphics editing.